ashoke/kohana3-payment/readme.md

 Mechanism types

-'notifier' - gateway sends data to  app(to defined controller) for notify about some actions that has been placed at gateway.
+'notifier' - gateway sends data to  app(to defined controller) for notify about some action that happened at gateway.

-'requester' - data sends from app to gateway about some action as request and gateway return response as result of that request.
+'requester' - app sends data to gateway about some action as request and gateway returns response as result of that request.

 ##Install